-In case of Foreign Institutional Investors / Foreign Portfolio Investors, tax will be deducted under Section 196D of the IT Act @ 20% (plus applicable surcharge and cess).
+In case of Foreign Institutional Investors / Foreign Portfolio Investors, tax will be deducted under Section 196D of the IT Act (plus applicable surcharge and cess).

-The aforementioned documents are required to be submitted by sending email at companysecretary@sakumaexportsltd.com upto Thursday, 29th September, 2022.
+The aforementioned documents are required to be submitted by sending email at companysecretary@sakumaexportsltd.com upto Friday, 29th September, 2023.

-20. Information about additional details of the Directors along with their brief profile who are seeking appointment/ reappointment as set out at item no. 3 of the Notice dated 28th May, 2022 as required under Regulation 36 of the Listing Regulations, as amended and the Secretarial Standards on General Meetings issued by the Institute of Company Secretaries of India (ICSI) is given below:
+20. Information about additional details of the Directors along with their brief profile who are seeking appointment/ reappointment as set out at item no. 3 of the Notice dated 25th May, 2023 as required under Regulation 36 of the Listing Regulations, as amended and the Secretarial Standards on General Meetings issued by the Institute of Company Secretaries of India ('ICSI') is given below:

-Name Mr. Vivek Grover Director Identification Number (DIN) 03594740 Date of Birth 24 th March, 1974 Nationality Indian Date of Appointment on Board 29 th May, 2017 Qualifications Bachelor's degree in chemical engineering Shareholding in Sakuma Exports Limited Nil In case of Non Executive Director the shareholding including Nil shareholding as Beneficial Owner.
-Expertise in specific functional areas Marketing, business development Terms and Conditions of reappointment Seeking re-appointment after retiring by rotation; No terms of re-appointment.
-Remuneration last drawn (including sitting fees, commission Director Sitting Fees Rs:2,00,000 if any) Remuneration proposed to be paid Sitting Fees: 50,000 per Board Meeting Relationships with other Director / Key Managerial Personnel Brother in law of Managing Director Number of meetings of the board attended during the 5 financial year 2021-22 Directorships in other Public Limited Companies along with listed entities from which the person has resigned in the past three years.
-Memberships of Committees in other Public Limited Nil Companies (includes only Audit & Shareholders / Investors Grievances Committee) In case of Independent Directors, the skills and capabilities required for the role and the manner in which the proposed person meets such requirements.
+Name Ms. Shipra Malhotra Director Identification Number (DIN) 01236811 Date of Birth 2 nd August, 1972 Nationality Indian Date of Appointment on Board 25 th January, 2007 Qualifications M.Com Part(I) Post Graduate with specialization in Human Resource Management (HRM) Shareholding in Sakuma Exports Limited 5,000 equity shares In case of Non Executive Director the shareholding Nil including shareholding as Beneficial Owner.
+Expertise in specific functional areas She conducts seminars / workshops on HRM Communication skill, Negotiation skills and other soft skills in the corporate world

+Terms and Conditions of reappointment Seeking re-appointment after retiring by rotation; No terms of re- appointment.
+Remuneration last drawn (including sitting fees, Sitting Fees: Rs:2,40,000 commission if any) Remuneration proposed to be paid Sitting Fees: 50,000 Relationships with other Director / Key Managerial Sister of Mr. Saurabh Malhotra, Chairman and Managing Director Personnel & Promoter.
+Number of meetings of the board attended during the 7 financial year 2022-23 Directorships in other Public Limited Companies along Nil with listed entities from which the person has resigned in the past three years.
+Memberships of Committees in other Public Limited Nil Companies (includes only Audit & Shareholders / Investors Grievances Committee) In case of Independent Directors, the skills and N.A. capabilities required for the role and the manner in which the proposed person meets such requirements.

-21. As the 17th AGM is being held through VC, Route Map is not annexed to the notice.
+21. As the 18th AGM is being held through VC, Route Map is not annexed to the notice.